 - Students are not allowed to engage in fundraising activities during the placement (exceptions can be granted after discussion with the academic lead)

-- We know that you are busy people, so we keep other requirements to a minimum: the student is responsible for getting a signed placement agreement with you, there will be a couple of emails between the academic lead and you, but that's about it.
+- We know that you are busy people, so we keep other requirements to a minimum.
+The student is responsible for getting a signed placement agreement with you, there will be a couple of emails between the academic lead and you, but that's about it.

 - The work undertaken during the Placement remains between you and the student.
-Student are assessed on the basis of the Placement report.
+Students are assessed on the basis of the Placement report.
 You will be invited to contribute some summative feedback regarding the placement.

 - Any questions, please contact me at w.peeters[at]bham.ac.uk